+\begin{defn} A group $G$ with finite generating set $S$ is said to have exponential growth if $\Exp_S(G) > 1$, and subexponential growth if $\Exp_S(G) = 1$.
+This does not depend on the choice of finite generating set. \end{defn}

 The author is unaware of how to show that the negligibility of a set is independent of the generating set used.
-When working with groups of exponential growth, it seems that the `density' of a set $A\subset G$ may depend on the choice of generating set.
-Here, density is thought of as the number
+When working with groups of exponential growth, the `density' of a set $A\subset G$ can depend on the choice of generating set \cite[Example 1.5]{density}.
+Here, density of a subset $A$ of $G=\langle S\rangle$ is thought of as the number

-(so that a set is negligible if and only if it has density 0).
+so that a set is negligible if and only if it has density 0.
 Note that if the negligibility of a set is independent of the finite generating set used, then the results that follow would apply to any finite generating set.